Skip to main content

 Insoluble fibre

-This type of fibre does not dissolve in water and is not readily broken down, so it passes through the digestive system mostly intact.
+This type of fibre does not dissolve in water and is not readily broken down.
+This means it passes through the digestive system mostly intact.
 It absorbs water, adds bulk to stools (faeces) and allows waste to be passed through bowels more quickly.
 Reducing this type of fibre may help to improve symptoms of diarrhoea.
 Foods to reduce or avoid:

-• Skin, pith and pips of fruit and vegetables.
+• Skin, pith and pips of vegetables such as - artichokes, brussels sprouts, asparagus, and fruits such as apples.

 • Wheat and bran.